 All nutrients are equally crucial and necessary for plant health; they are only divided into various groups because plants need different amounts of each nutrient.

 Marigold plants have few disease and pest issues if properly grown.
-On occasion, dingy blotches and a layer of mildew on the leaves caused by pest insects or wet soil can result in one of the numerous fungal illnesses.
+Sometimes, dingy blotches and a layer of mildew on the leaves caused by pest insects or wet soil can result in one of the numerous fungal illnesses.

 It's essential to wait until the ideal moment to gather marigold seeds.
 When the petals are dry, and the base of each bloom (the seed pod) is starting to turn brown, make a plan to harvest the seeds.
 Simply detach each marigold flower head from its stem to harvest.

 Growing marigolds is a lot of fun and quite simple.
-The information mentioned here may be helpful for growing marigolds in a container, poly houses, backyards, balconies, and terraces.
+The information mentioned here may help grow marigolds in containers, poly houses, backyards, balconies, and terraces.